NicolaasZA/sample-app/README.md

 ## Android (ISSUES)

 This is where the real snag comes.
+I am using `Android Studio 4.1.3`

 Builds fail right out the gate.
 Android studio seems to have some trouble configuring the Kotlin intergration.

 ```
 Caused by: groovy.lang.MissingPropertyException: Could not get unknown property 'kotlin_version' for object of type org.gradle.api.internal.artifacts.dsl.dependencies.DefaultDependencyHandler.